- Radio Times

 About this programme

-A profile of the silent movie star, exploring the businesswoman behind the golden-haired `little girl' persona that appeared on screen during the early world of American cinema.
+A profile of the silent movie star, exploring the businesswoman behind the golden-haired little girl persona that she portrayed on screen during the early years of cinema.